Anti-shamanism movement in Korea: Japanese occupation (1910–1945)

+Post-independence (1945–present)

+North Korea

+In North Korea, most formal religious activity was suppressed.
+The North Korean regime systematically suppressed shamanistic practices, labeling them as remnants of “superstition” incompatible with socialist ideology and often criminalizing practitioners.
+Mudang and their families were targeted as members of the "hostile class" and were considered to have bad sŏngbun, "tainted blood", hence are stigmatized under the state’s songbun classification system, which linked religious affiliation with political disloyalty.
+As part of broader efforts to eliminate non-socialist traditions, shamanic shrines and ritual sites were destroyed, and practitioners faced harassment, imprisonment, or forced re-education.

+South Korea

 Syngman Rhee government (1948–1960)

-Under Syngman Rhee's government, shamans were routinely harassed and arrested by the police.
+Under Syngman Rhee's government, shamans in South Korea were routinely harassed and arrested by the police.
 Protestants in Jeju Island led a "campaign against gods", through which they tried to exterminate Jeju's religious tradition and its pantheon of 18,000 deities.

 New Community Movement (1970s)

-In the 1970s, the president Park Chung-hee started the New Community Movement (Saemaul Undong), a mass mobilization intended to transform rural society in both form and spirit.
+In the 1970s, the South Korean president Park Chung Hee started the Saemaul Undong (lit.
+'New Community Movement'), a mass mobilization intended to transform rural society in both form and spirit.
 Local communities were involved in a variety of public works.

 Under the banner of such reform, a formal "Movement to Overthrow Superstition" (Misin Tapa Undong) was started.
 With official encouragement, police and local leaders suppressed gut rites and local cults.
 They poured gasoline on village shrines and torched them, destroyed sacred trees, totem poles, and cairns, raided gut and arrested shamans.
 Contemporary commenters criticize the movement for having damaged the indigenous religious tradition and having caused much of the South Korean population to adopt the foreign Christian religion.